Explanation:

-Answer: The symmetric (2,2) measure captures the strength of the relationship between the volatility of one asset class's returns and the volatility of the other asset class's returns.
+A is correct.
+The symmetric (2,2) cokurtosis measure specifically captures the relationship between the volatility (second moments) of two asset classes' returns.

 Ultimate access to all questions.